HammazAhmed2105/Networking-Packet-Tracer-Labs/Hospital Network Design/index.md

 # -----

 ## Note - According to our topology, we need to configure site to site VPN, default static route, and then PAT + ACL.
-For some reason I'll configure PAT and ACL first hence we will do step 12 first.
+For reasons I'll configure PAT and ACL first hence we will do step 12 first.

 ### Step 12 -PAT + ACL
+- Port Address Translation (PAT) is used to allow multiple devices on a local network to share a single public IP address by mapping unique port numbers for each session, enabling efficient use of limited public IP addresses.
+- We will be enabling PAT on the 2 core routers.
+- Also, clock rate should be set on appropriate interfaces, on the core routers for efficient use of PAT.
+Why?
+- Setting the clock rate is required on the DCE side of a serial connection to establish proper timing for data transmission.
+However, clock rate configuration and Port Address Translation (PAT) are not directly related.
+The clock rate is necessary for the serial link to function, while PAT operates on IP addressing and port mapping.
+Both need to be configured properly for successful data flow, but the clock rate specifically ensures the serial link's communication timing, which is essential before enabling any routing or NAT/PAT functionality.